mezzoEmrys/clovercraft-resource-pack/README.md

-# ccs4-artifacts
+# Clovercraft Resource Packs Download page
-directly targetable releases for ccs4 artifacts
+Directly targetable releases for the Clovercraft Resource Pack being used in the current season.

+Automatically trims to latest five releases, so get it while it's hot.